GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

  )
 ```

-## 4. Results
+## 3. Results

-### 4.1 Hyperparameter grid search
+### 3.1 Hyperparameter grid search

-Results of hyperparameter cartesian grid search for the Random Forest
+results of the hyperparameter Cartesian grid search for the random
-regression.
-In all cases the hyperparameter of number of variables to
+forest regression.
+In all cases, the hyperparameter of the number of
-possibly split at each node was selected to have a value of 2.
-Linear
+variables to possibly split at each node was selected to have a value of
-correlation reaches its maximum for a minimum node size of 4 and 625
+2. Linear correlation reaches its maximum at a minimum node size of 4
-trees grown for the model (*r*<sup>2</sup> = 0.73).
-The second best
+and 625 trees grown for the model (*r*<sup>2</sup> = 0.73).
+The
-hyperparameter combination (minimum node size of 5 and 500 trees grown
+second-best hyperparameter combination (minimum node size of 5 and 500
-for the model) presents a marginally lower value of linear correlation
+trees grown for the model) presents a marginally lower value of linear
-(0.00005).
+correlation (0.00005 lower).

 ``` r
 #### Hyperparameters of Random forest ####